Persistence¶

 TaskAdmin(app, task_manager, display_func_args=True)

-When enabled, the arguments passed to each task are stored alongside the record and displayed in the task detail panel.
+When enabled, the arguments are stored alongside the task record and shown in the task detail panel.
 This is useful for debugging without digging through logs.